Exploring the possibilities of forgiveness through real stories.

 “I have come to believe passionately in restorative justice.” – Linda Biehl with Easy Nofemela & Ntobeko Peni (South Africa)

 An invitation to those who use personal narrative and story in their work to share best practice and learn from each other.
 An alive and spontaneous space that nurtures a growing body of wisdom, and encourages creative cross-disciplinary collaborations.
-The Forum meets six times a year.
-Meetings include: mini-workshops, presentations on new areas of work, […]
+This month’s workshop: Going Beyond Tolerance with the Island Method, with Megan Cosgrove – To consolidate respect […]